meditationstuff/protocol_1/index.md

 \*

-I've avoided adding this one until later because of issues with over-reifying or "stipulating" as Seigfried Engelmann would put it.
+I've avoided adding this one until later because of issues with over-reifying or "stipulating" as Seigfried Engelmann would put it (and other things) .

 \*